 Pothos Propagation – How to Propagate a Pothos

-Begin by snipping off 4-6 inch lengths of healthy stem for your pothos cuttings, making sure each cutting has four or more leaves.
-Remove the leaf that is closest to the cut end.
+Begin by snipping off 4- to 6-inch (10-15 cm.) lengths of healthy stem for your pothos cuttings, making sure each cutting has four or more leaves.
+Remove the leaf that’s closest to the cut end.
 Once you’ve cut your stems, you’re ready to begin rooting.
 Pothos propagation can be accomplished in two ways.
 You might want to try both to see which one works best for you.

 The first method of propagating pothos is to place the cut ends of your stems in water.
 An old glass or jelly jar is perfect for rooting pothos.
 Place the jar of pothos cuttings in a place that gets plenty of light, but not direct sunlight.
-About a month after the roots begin to show, you can plant the cuttings in soil and treat them as you would any other houseplant.
-Be careful though, the longer pothos cuttings remain in water, the harder time they have adapting to soil.
-It is best to transplant rooted pothos cuttings as soon as they start roots.
+About a month after the roots begin to show, or once the roots are 2-3 inches (5-7.5 cm.) long, you can plant the cuttings in soil and treat them as you would any other houseplant.